Aengus: Family

 Aengus' parents were The Dagda and Boann, and his foster-father was variously Elcmar or Midir.
 He was said to have lived at Newgrange by the River Boyne, where he raised Manannán's blonde-haired daughter Curcog as his foster.
-In the folklore of Scotland, Angus is the husband of Brigid and son of Beira, the Fairy Queen of Winter.
+In the folklore of Scotland, Aengus is the husband of Brigid and son of Beira, the Fairy Queen of Winter.
 His siblings include Aed, Cermait, Bodb Derg, and Brigid.
 Aengus is the foster-father and protector of Diarmuid Ua Duibhne of the Fianna.
 He rescues Diarmuid and Gráinne during their pursuit by the Fianna; after Diarmuid's death, Aengus takes his body back to the Brú na Bóinne where he breathes life into it when he wishes to speak with Diarmuid.
 According to Death Tales of the Tuatha de Danann, Aengus kills his stepfather Elcmar in retaliation for killing Midir.
 Aengus has a son named Nemhannach who is mentioned in the Battle of Ventry.